kulics/koral/book-en/document.md

 In general, statements are executed in order, the first statement in the function is executed first, then the second statement, and so on.
 ## Collection loop
-If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `value @ id {}` statement to iterate over the collection, taking each element out of `id`.
+If we happen to have a collection that can be an array, a dictionary, or a piece of text, then we can use the `id @ value {}` statement to iterate over the collection, taking each element out of `id`.

 E.g:
 ```
 Arr = {1, 2, 3, 4, 5}
-Arr @ item {
+item @ Arr {
     print(item)   # print every number #
 }
 ```